 If getting to your gecko through the top of the tank is the only way you can access them, then putting on and taking off the clips can be a bit of a nuisance.
 If you’re really serious about their security though, I suggest looking into getting another tank that opens up from the front instead.

 Nowadays, it seems like most tanks do, but if you’re someone who doesn’t have a tank with front-facing doors, then it wouldn’t hurt to look into potentially getting one.
-If you’d like to know the one that I use, then you can take a look at it by clicking here.
+Here’s a reptile tank by Exo Terra that we recommend and is perfect for Leopard Geckos.

 Not only will a tank like that ensure they’re security, but it’ll also cut back on inducing stress as well.
 Leopard geckos tend to get startled whenever owners reach in from the top, so with the convenience of an enclosure that opens up from the front, you’ll be knocking two birds out with one stone.